 Personal Data

-Watch this video that explains what personal data are:
+Watch this 3-minute video that explains what personal data are:

-According to Article 4(1) GDPR, personal data is defined as any information relating to an identified or identifiable natural person (also named data subject.)
-This definition is a cornerstone of privacy regulations, particularly the EU General Data Protection Regulation (GDPR), and extends far beyond obvious identifiers.
+According to Article 4(1) GDPR, personal data is defined as any information relating to an identified or identifiable natural person (also named data subject).
+This definition is a cornerstone of privacy regulations, particularly the GDPR, and extends far beyond obvious identifiers.

 An individual is considered identifiable if they can be recognized, either directly or indirectly, through various identifiers or factors.
 These identifiers can include: